tarwn/lessthandot-hugo/blogs/content/posts/2009-12-28-my-top-ten-favorite-technologies-of-this.md

 **Ebook readers**

-If you go on a trip and you look to read you don’t have to bring 6 books with you anymore and because you are not sure which book you want to read on the beach; with an ebook reader you can bring them all.
-But there is a predator lurking…..this is of course the Apple Tablet (iSlate or perhaps iTablet??).
+If you go on a trip and you look to read you don't have to bring 6 books with you anymore and because you are not sure which book you want to read on the beach; with an ebook reader you can bring them all.
+But there is a predator lurking.....this is of course the Apple Tablet (iSlate or perhaps iTablet??).
 There is a rumor that when this Apple Tablet gets announced in January at an Apple event that Ebay will have a lot of Kindles listed the next day.

 **Web 2.0/The social web**

-I wouldn’t really call this Web 2.0 anymore; this is the web period.
-You can’t ignore any of these sites anymore; most likely you are using at least 5 of these.
+I wouldn't really call this Web 2.0 anymore; this is the web period.
+You can't ignore any of these sites anymore; most likely you are using at least 5 of these.
 Here are some I use on a regular basis

 Twitter